fivebinaries/cardano-metadata-oracle/README.md

 ### Origins

-The metadata oracle node needs a list of origins from there to fetch the data.
+The metadata oracle node needs a list of origins from where to fetch the data.
 The source of this file is specified using`--seed-file`.
 It is a simple YAML file, using the `ticker` as the top element with a list sources for given ticker.
 In the example below, we define two sources for ticker `ADAUSD`.
-The `path` proprieties specificies the position wihtin the _json_ document.
+The `path` proprieties specifies the position within the _json_ document.

 ```yarm
 ADAUSD: